CristianMarin19/imaginacms-rateable/README.md

 ```

 2. Component Params:
-	- model = Model where comments will be obtained
+	- model = Model where data will be obtained
 	- layout - (optional) =
 		- rating-layout-1 (default)